RobertXii/860nm-Cateye-ECDL/Lab Control Code/README.md

 > **Conversion**: 1 V = 15 V (Voltage limit = 150 V on MDT694)

-### C. Frequency Measurement (Wavemeter 86120B)
+### C. Frequency Measurement (Wavemeter WS/7 MC - 8395)

-- Connect via **GPIB-USB-HS** to PC
+- Connect direct to PC
-- Ensure the device is powered on and connected to the same PC running Python
+- Powered by USB
+- The software comes with the wavemeter
+- Obtain frequency using *freq = wlmData.dll.GetFrequencyNum(channel, 0)*